psu13/mutable-hakyll/posts/how-to-beat-malenia-if-you-are-not-that-good.md

 > <iframe width="560" height="315" src="https://www.youtube.com/embed/trzMjDyQID4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Actually, this video makes it seem worse than it was.
-I spent a long time trying to work out what my approach was going to be.
+I spent a long time trying to work out what my approach was going to be, and died a ton while doing this "research" since I did not really practice any one approach very well.
 Once I picked something it took about a week to build up enough muscle memory to get through both phases.

 I saw three possibilities: